 How Can You Fight GEICO When They Try to Pay Off The Lien and Devalue Your Case?

 There are several tools a car accident lawyer can use to combat this practice.
 One thing that can be done early on, is that the lawyer can send a letter to the hospital notifying them that the lawyer, by contract, has an assignment in the case and that the hospital is not authorized to negotiate the bills.
 After that, any such attempt by the medical provider to negotiate could constitute tortious interference with the attorney-client contract thereby potentially exposing the insurance company and/or the hospital to liability.
 Second, a lawsuit can be filed against GEICO for interfering with the attorney-client contract by paying bills that are subject to an attorney’s lien.

 The Importance of Speaking to an Attorney Early

 All of the above tactics that may be used by GEICO and/or other insurers are aimed at devaluing your claim.
 Getting an attorney early on is the best way to combat these tactics.
 Indeed, both of the methods of combating GEICO’s lien payoff tactic require that the client engage an attorney early.
-It is the contract between the attorney and client that allows the attorney to demand the hospital and insurance company to cease and desist in interfering with the contract.
+It is the contract between the attorney and client that allows the attorney to demand the hospital and insurance company to cease and desist from interfering with the contract.
 If you have been in an accident with GEICO, get legal advice before you try to fight this large corporation on your own.
 You do not have to go it alone.
-Call Simmons and Fletcher, P.C. for a free consultation today.
+Call Simmons and Fletcher, P.C., Injury & Accident Lawyers for a free consultation today.